mainmatter/mainmatter.com/blog/_posts/2018-02-14-handling-webhooks-in-phoenix.md

 With this refactor, all our routes must follow the `"webhook/event"` pattern.
 In more complex applications, you might not be able to conveniently use the event name as a part of the path but the principle remains the same.

 You'll notice I've removed the no-op `call/2` function clause.
-This is because we no longer have to handle all potential requests like we did in the endpoint; we can focuse entirely on the webhhooks.
+This is because we no longer have to handle all potential requests like we did in the endpoint; we can focus entirely on the webhhooks.
 Now, if we receive a request with an event which doesn't match a route, Phoenix will raise an error, which is what we want as we don't know how to handle that request.

 Note: if you can't configure your API to send only the webhooks you're interested in handling, you should write some code to take care of that.